Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Analysis set-up and methodology

 We will use the Core Cosmology Library\footnote{https://github.com/LSSTDESC/CCL} (\texttt{CCL}) to compute all the above quantities \citep{Chisari_2019}.
 For galaxy clustering, we only consider the auto-correlations $C^{ii}_{\delta_g\delta_g}(\ell)$ for each tomographic bin since these carry a significant portion of the tracer's information.
 In the case of galaxy-galaxy lensing, we only consider combinations of lens and source bins where the source bins are at high enough redshift relative to the lens bins for a significant detection of galaxy-galaxy lensing: $( n^i_l, n^j_s) = \{(2,0), (3,0), (4,0), (3,1), (4,1), (4,2), (4,3)\}$ \citep{DESCSRD2021lsst}.

 Our 3$\times$2pt data vector thus has dimension:

 before scale cuts are applied, for some number of bins $n_{\ell\text{ bins}}$ logarithmically distributed between $\ell_{\text{min}}$ and $\ell_{\text{max}}$, where $\ell_{\text{max}}$ corresponds to a scale substantially smaller than any scale we are expecting to model.
 Our analysis choices here are the same as in \cite{DESCSRD2021lsst}, namely $20$ logarithmically spaced $\ell$ bins, covering $20 \leq \ell \leq 15000$.
 Once we apply cuts to our data, such as those explained in Section \ref{sec:likelihood_scalecuts} below, our data will have dimension $n \leq n_{\text{uncut}}$.
+For our standard linear scale cuts analysis, we choose to apply our $\Delta \chi^2 < 1$ criterion to the full datavector rather than to the datavector after baryonic cuts -- we expect this choice will have a negligible effect on the posteriors.